 When you have finished the file, save it in CSV format (*.csv).
-Do not close the file before uploading it to MyTax.
-If you close the file, Excel may change the cell type back to Number or Date and the file upload will fail.
+Do not close the file before you upload it to MyTax.
+If you close it, Excel may change the cell type back to Number or Date and the file upload fails.

-The service checks the data content of the file.
-If you receive a request for correction, you must make corrections to the file before you can proceed.
+MyTax checks the uploaded file’s data content.
+If you receive a request for making corrections, you must make them before you can proceed to the next stage.

 How to make changes after uploading